microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data.md

 ## Explore your first gen AI solution

-Now that your index has been registered in your Azure AI Studio project and is ready to be used, you can explore and test your first LLMs-based solution to interact with your data.
+Now that your index has been registered in your Azure AI Foundry project and is ready to be used, you can explore and test your first LLMs-based solution to interact with your data.

 All the app source code is stored in the [web_designer_app](./web_designer_app) folder.
 It includes:
 - The **create_website_copy.prompty** file that defines the model configuration and the prompt specification.
 [Prompty](https://prompty.ai/docs) is an asset class and format to enhance prompt engineering, especially useful to build complex prompts made up of dynamic components (data sources, conversation history and more).